chrultrabook/docs/index.md

 *   Installing an altOS on your Chromebook.
 *   Learning in-depth information about your Chromebook.

-Because of this, you **are** be expected to read, learn, and use Google.
+Because of this, you **are** expected to read, learn, and use Google.
 This is not a one click procedure.

 --------------------------------------